OpenDSA/OpenDSA/RST/en/Graph/GraphTraversal.rst

 This would be a natural opportunity to make use of the :ref:`visitor <visitor> <DesignPatterns>` design pattern.

-This visualization shows a graph and the result of performing a DFS on it, resulting in a depth-first search tree.

-.. avembed:: AV/Graph/graphDFS.html ss
-   :long_name: Depth First Search Visualization

 DFS processes each edge once in a directed graph.
 In an undirected graph, DFS processes each edge from both directions.
 Each vertex must be visited, but only once, so the total cost is :math:`\Theta(|\mathbf{V}| + |\mathbf{E}|)`.

-Here is an exercise to practice DFS.
+Here is an exercise for you to practice DFS.

 .. avembed:: AV/Graph/graphDFSPE.html pe
    :long_name: DFS Proficiency Exercise